dongfang-steven-yang/faraway-frustum/README.md

 ## Calculating Detection Results

 We provide the code to calculate the detection results in the paper.
 All the code for result calculation can be found in the `evaluation` folder.
-To be noticed, the code are based on either C++ or Python.
+To be noticed, the code is based on either C++ or Python.

 We also provide the TXT files of both ground truth labels and detection results of our method (on validation set).
 You can use them in `result` folder for evaluation test: